 France's Kouchner: humanitarian turns cabinet refugee

-A global humanitarian who won his spurs helping refugees, Bernard Kouchner died a bitter political death Sunday when President Nicolas Sarkozy sacked him as France's foreign minister.
+A global humanitarian who won his spurs helping refugees, Bernard Kouchner died a bitter political death Sunday when President Nicolas Sarkozy prepared to replace him as foreign minister.

 Despite wide overseas experience suiting him to the foreign relations job, and high approval ratings, Kouchner, 71, a trained doctor and ex-communist, struggled to fit in as a left-winger in Sarkozy's conservative cabinet.

-"On the right they envy me and on the left they detest me," he said, a year after being drafted into the cabinet when Sarkozy came to power in 2007.
+"On the right they envy me and on the left they detest me," he said, a year after being drafted into power when Sarkozy came to power in 2007.

 "But despite that, the French people don't seem unhappy with me."

-As founder of a Nobel Peace Prize-winning medical aid agency, Kouchner championed humanitarian intervention by which states justified stepping into dictatorships and war zones to protect civilians.
+As founder of the Nobel Peace Prize-winning aid group Doctors Without Borders, Kouchner championed humanitarian intervention by which states justified stepping into dictatorships and war zones to protect civilians.

 But his long record of responding to crises in places including Vietnam, Darfur, Kosovo and Haiti, and previous cabinet posts in several Socialist governments, could not protect him from political pressures at home.